kasslent/clc-digital-skills/_lessons/module-1.1.md

     </html>

 *Pro tip!*
-Getting into this habit from the start will help keep the code organized, easier to read, easier to find errors and look more professional.
+Getting into the habit of indenting your code from the start will help keep the code organized, making it easier to read, easier to find errors, and it looks more professional!

 ### Attributes & HTML Comments

 **Attributes** provide additional information or instruction for the element and is included *inside the opening HTML tag* in the form of `attribute="value"`.

-There are many different types of attributes.

     <tag attribute="value">content</tag>

 > Looking at the example of the base HTML document tags above, can you pick out the two attributes?

-**HTML comments** are useful for leaving notes for yourself (or others) but do not display in the browser.
+**HTML comments** are useful for leaving notes for yourself (or others), but do not display in the browser.
 Comments are often used for:

 * hiding code for later use
 * leaving notes, reminders, explanations